vertoforce/Solar-Powered-Wifi-and-Camera/README.md

 ### Measuring battery voltage

 To measure the battery voltage (percentage), I use a voltage divider.
 However the nodemcu chip already contains a voltage divider on the built in ADC (see below diagram).
 So I just need an additional resistor on the input to make sure the upper limit of the batter voltage (`Vmax`) would equate to 1v max on the ESP8266 ADC.
-The equation to calculate this resister comes out to `(Vmax+1)/2.2 = R / 100k`.  `Vmax` for the NiMH battery I have is ~14.6 so the resistor I chose was 800k.
+The equation to calculate this resister comes out to `Vmax=R/100k + 3.2`.

+`Vmax` for the NiMH battery I have is ~14.6 so the resistor I chose was 1.14Mohm.

 ![nodemcu](./docs/nodemcu.png)